riceissa/issarice.com/wiki/global-public-health-notes.md

 > West Nile virus, resurgent tuberculosis, and the threat of bioterrorism.
 The
 > message was clear: there was a palpable global disease threat.

+[This Harvard course](https://isites.harvard.edu/fs/docs/icb.topic606990.files/HS%20148%20Syllabus%20History%20of%20Global%20Health.pdf) spends quite a bit of time on the role of missionaries.
+I'm not sure if it's worth looking into.

 # What does the success of global health tell us about other movements?

 Specifically, I'm interested in anti-aging.